FAQ’s

 LymphaTouch for scar and lymphoedema care

 Our clinician is committed to her trade.
 She attends and participates in national and international lymphoedema conferences regularly so you can be assured that you will be managed with the latest treatments proven to be more effective.
-Some of the equipment and treatments are not readily available at public hospitals.
+Amongst her many skill-set, Dr Linda Khong, PhD, is a current Vodder-certified Lymphoedema Therapist as well as a certified Oncology Scar Specialist with Restore Scar Therapy (UK).

 The clinic has state-of-the-art specialised lymphoedema equipment such as SOZO (Bioimpedence Spectroscopy) for assessment.
 Watch the video for more information.
-There is also the LymphaTouch to treat your swelling, skin changes or stubborn scars.
+There is also the LymphaTouch and the latest Electrostatic Deep Oscillation Therapy to treat your swelling, skin changes or stubborn scars.

 I have swelling, what should I do?